paullouisageneau/libdatachannel/DOC.md

 Deletes the specified Peer Connection.

 Arguments:
-- `pc`: Peer Connection identifier
+- `pc`: the Peer Connection identifier

 Return value: `RTC_ERR_SUCCESS` or a negative error code

 After this function has been called, `pc` must not be used in a function call anymore.
-This function will block until all scheduled callbacks from`pc` return (except the one this function might be called in) and no other callback will be called for `pc` after it returns.
+This function will block until all scheduled callbacks of `pc` return (except the one this function might be called in) and no other callback will be called for `pc` after it returns.

 #### rtcSetXCallback